 It took 8 years to reach a point where the kids were comfortable with a separation and mature enough to understand its deeper intricacies.
-And we as parents were at a place where we wished to be friends (after spending 24 years of our lives together) and to be there in each other’s life – as a presence that won’t fade away; as someone you could turn to in a crisis.
+And we as parents were at a place where we wished to be – friends (after spending 24 years of our lives together) and to be there in each other’s life – as a presence that won’t fade away; someone we could turn to in a crisis.

 Related Reading: Divorce is about letting go, not holding on